New approach to optimal control of delayed stochastic Volterra integral equations: Time-advanced BSVIE for adjoint equations

-\end{proof} \begin{remark} We observe that equation \eqref{H} is an anticipated Volterra-type BSDE.
+To end this proof, let us observe that equation \eqref{p} is an anticipated Volterra-type BSDE.
 This type of BSDE was first studied by Jiaqiang Wen and Yufeng Shi \cite{wen2017a}.
-In particular, they established a result on existence and uniqueness under a global Lipschitz condition. \end{remark}
+Among other things, they established a existence and uniqueness result under a global Lipschitz condition.
+Therefore, since functions $b,\sigma$ and $f$ satisfy assumptions $(A1)$-$(A3)$, the fonction $\mu$ is Lipchtz with respecct $p$ and $q$ so that BSDE \eqref{p} admit a unique solution. \end{proof}